Jump to recipe →

 • Swap the white chocolate for bittersweet chocolate for richer brownies.

-• Use your favorite gluten-free baking flour blend to make these peppermint bark brownies gluten-free.
+• Use an all-purpose gluten-free flour to make these peppermint bark brownies gluten-free.

-• Add chocolate chips to the brownie batter to make them even more decadent.
+• Add chocolate chips to the brownie batter to make it even more decadent.

 Quick Tip

 If you don’t have a double boiler (or a heatproof large bowl that can be set over a pan of boiling water), you can melt the chocolate in the microwave.
-Just be sure to use a microwave-safe bowl and work in 20-second bursts so you can keep a close eye on it.
+Just be sure to use a microwave-safe bowl, and work in 20-second bursts, stirring in between so it doesn’t burn!

 How to Make Peppermint Bark Brownies

 1. Prepare: Preheat your oven to 350ºF.
-Line the bottom of a 9×13 baking dish with parchment paper, then lightly grease the paper with butter or cooking spray.
+Then, line the bottom of a 9×13 baking dish with parchment paper, and lightly grease the paper with butter or cooking spray.

 2. Start the batter: Melt the butter in a small saucepan set over medium heat.
-Add the sugar and whisk to dissolve, then stir in the vanilla and peppermint oil.
-Remove from the heat and cool slightly.
+Add the sugar, and whisk to dissolve.
+Stir in the vanilla and peppermint oil.
+Then, remove the saucepan from the heat, and set it aside to cool slightly.

-3. Finish the batter: Beat in the eggs one at a time, then stir in the cocoa powder.
-Add the flour and salt; stir until the batter is smooth and all the ingredients are incorporated.
+3. Finish the batter: Beat in the eggs one at a time, and stir in the cocoa powder.
+Add the flour and salt; stir until the batter is smooth and all the ingredients are just incorporated.

-4. Bake: Pour the batter into the prepared pan and use a rubber spatula to spread it evenly.
+4. Bake: Pour the batter into the prepared pan, and use a rubber spatula to spread it out evenly.
 Bake for 25 to 30 minutes, or until the top is dry and the center is still gooey.

 5. Make the topping: Melt the white chocolate and shortening in a double boiler.
-Remove from the heat just before the chocolate has fully melted and stir to finish melting it.
+Remove the boiler from the heat just before the chocolate has fully melted, and stir to finish melting it.

-6. Top the brownies: Pour the white chocolate mixture over brownies, spreading it in a thin, even layer.
+6. Top the brownies: Pour the white chocolate mixture over the brownies, spreading it in a thin, even layer.
 Sprinkle the candy cane pieces on top.
-Chill for 30 minutes to set.
+Chill in the fridge until set.

 How to Store Peppermint Bark Brownies